Three Days of Rain: Act One

+Act Two

-The second act shifts to an earlier time, with the same three actors portraying members of the previous generation in the same studio apartment, during April 1960 when Janeway House was designed.
-The actor portraying Walker becoming Walker's father Ned, the actor portraying Pip becoming Pip's father Theo, and the actor portraying Nan becoming Nan and Walker's mother, Lina.
-The assumptions made in the first half about the parents are shown to be wildly inaccurate.
-Ned is not the callous, silent patriarch he seemed to the children.
-Instead he is a shy stutterer, who, while an immensely talented architect, has trouble making eye contact or holding a conversation with anyone.
-Theo is revealed to be a charismatic man, more concerned with fame and the idea of art, than the creation of any original art itself.
-Lina, a bohemian southern belle, is dating Theo and their arguments are loud enough to inform the entire neighborhood.
+Act two is set in April 1960, when Janeway House was designed.
+The same three actors portray members of the previous generation in the same apartment: the actor portraying Walker plays Ned; the actor portraying Pip plays Theo; and the actor portraying Nan plays Lina, Nan and Walker's mother.
+The assumptions their children made in the first half are shown to be wildly inaccurate.
+Rather than a callous, silent patriarch, Ned is a shy stutterer, who, while an immensely talented architect, has trouble making eye contact or holding a conversation with anyone.
+Theo is revealed to be charismatic, more concerned with fame and the idea of art, than the creation of any original art itself.
+Lina, a bohemian southern belle, is dating Theo and their arguments are loud enough for the entire neighborhood to hear.
 Theo and Ned attempt to design a house commissioned by Ned's parents, but Ned recognizes Theo's design as plagiarizing an existing house.
 Ned and Theo fight, and Theo leaves for a few days to try to work in solitude.

 A few days later, Ned runs into Lina during a rainstorm, and they return to the apartment to escape the downpour.
 Ned invites Lina to stay for dinner, which leads each to reveal issues plaguing them.
 Lina resolves to leave before succumbing to Ned's unintentional shy sweetness, only to overhear Ned practicing telling Lina that he secretly loves her.
 Lina confronts Ned, and they spend three days in bed.
 Theo returns earlier than expected from his work retreat, finding Ned and Lina together in the apartment.
 He is embarrassed and leaves, with Ned trailing him.
 Ned attempts to apologize, but learns Theo is upset not about Lina but about failing to return with an original design.
 Lina persuades Ned that Theo will be okay, and that Ned should apply his emotions to draw the house she knows he imagines.
 He sits down to draw, suggesting that it was he who designed Janeway House and not Theo, as Walker had concluded.